-NSI team has not been just analyzing the existing piping system but also providing a comprehensive analytical solution to mitigate the risk of failure of the piping system and sustain the piping system in its best performance.
+NSI team provides engineering consulting services to its clients for piping system in the industrial sector.
+Our team has not been just analyzing the existing piping system but also providing a comprehensive analytical solution to mitigate the risk of failure of the piping system and sustain the piping system in its best performance.

 Our services include but are not limited to:

-- Perform the piping stress analysis in accordance with the industrial codes and standards such as ASME BPCV Section III (Sub Sec NB, NC, ND, NE, NF), ASME B31.1, ASME B31.3, CSA N285, CSA B51, etc.
+- Perform the piping stress analysis in accordance with the industrial codes and standards such as ASME BPCV Section III (Sub Sections NB, NC, ND, NE, NF), ASME B31.1, ASME B31.3, CSA N285, CSA B51, etc…

 - Highly experienced in the state-of-the-art analysis program such as CAESAR II, PipeStress, AutoPIPE, and be able to engage other analysis methods including NozzlePRO and other FEA software